Makeufacturing/MKFG/Build_NewToolsForMKFG/MechanicalAids_ToolsLinkagesAndGuides/README.md

 The right tool can make all the difference.
 Even if it's just a simple stick of wood or organization caddy to make your process more efficient and easier to perform.

-Use these tools to help improve your makeufacturing efforts.
+Use these tools to help improve your makeufacturing efforts, **organized by usage/domain:**

 ## Baking